The JWST EXCELS Survey: gas-phase metallicity evolution at 2 < z < 8: The Fundamental Metallicity Relationship

 \section{The Fundamental Metallicity Relationship}

 In this section, we investigate whether there is evidence for a SFR dependence in the scatter of galaxy metallicities at fixed stellar mass.
-This SFR-dependent scatter is present in the $z=0$ MZR for galaxies with $M_{\star} > 10^9 \, \mathrm{M}_{\odot}$ and is referred to as the `fundamental metallicity relation' (FMR; \citealp{mannucci2010}).
-We assess whether our sample falls onto the locally-defined FMR and compare with similar studies from the literature and the predictions of cosmological simulations.
+SFR-dependent scatter is present in the $z=0$ MZR for galaxies with $M_{\star} > 10^9 \, \mathrm{M}_{\odot}$ and is driven in part by the anti-correlation between metallicity and SFR at fixed mass referred to as the `fundamental metallicity relation' (FMR; \citealp{mannucci2010}).
+We then assess whether our sample falls onto the locally-defined FMR and compare with similar studies from the literature and the predictions of cosmological simulations.